scaidermern/piCamBot/README.md

 ### 2) Configuring a buzzer

 You can enable acoustic alarms, e.g. with a piezo buzzer.
 Enable the buzzer via `buzzer`:`enable` and set `buzzer`:`gpio` accordingly.
 You can also define custom buzzer sequences for various actions.
-To see if the buzzer is working and the correct gpio port has been set you can run `python test_buzzer.py`.
+To see if the buzzer is working and the correct gpio port has been set you can run `python3 test_buzzer.py`.

 ### Optional: Use a tmpfs for captured images
 Especially when using a Raspberry Pi it is a good idea to write captured images to a tmpfs.
 This increases the lifespan if your sdcard.
 Using the standard configuration piCamBot writes its captures to `/tmp/piCamBot/`.
 To mount `/tmp/` as tmpfs add the following line to your `/etc/fstab`: